zstyblik/grafana.org/source/docs/index.md

 You will need either a Graphite or InfluxDB server for Grafana to be of any use.

 It is very easy to install and configure Grafana as it is a client side application that runs in your browser.
-It currently has one optional external dependency and that is [Elasticsearch](http://www.elasticsearch.org/).
+Besides Graphite or InfluxDB, it only has one optional external dependency and that is [Elasticsearch](http://www.elasticsearch.org/).
 Elasticsearch is used to store, load and search for dashboards.
 But you can use Grafana without it.

 ## Download